fortesdev/MultisensoryAccessibilityPlugin/README.md

 Google offers a decent [AI Audio Classifier](https://ai.google.dev/edge/mediapipe/solutions/audio/audio_classifier).
 You can host a web service that loads this model, access the web service in an Unreal's web widget, present it in your game UI, and send audio files or an audio stream to it.
 Your web service can then return a webpage with the classifications as a list of probabilities, to be listed in the user interface.
 This is feasible as of now, as seen in the video example at the beginning of the page, but there are a few (solvable) problems you need to keep in mind:
    1. Google's classification model has a tendency to filter background noise.
 This may be a problem for atmospheric and quiet games/situations, as important low volume sounds may be completely ignored.
 A new model would have to be trained for such specific situations.
    2. The AI model is also very indecisive, changing its mind in fractions of a second, which can make tricky to offer it in a stable UI, readable to the player.
 This can be perhaps even harder in a model that does not filter background noises.
    3. If you decide to not send static audios, but instead the mix of the audio from the game, you'll find out the only way to allow this through web in Unreal is using the microphone.
 But Unreal's default web component doesn't offer CEF (Chromium Experiment Features), so the microphone permissions cannot be changed.
-Fortunately, there are (paid) Unreal web plugins out there that offers this capability.
+Fortunately, there are (paid) Unreal web plugins out there that offer this capability.

 2. **Fast Neural Style Transfer**:

 There is an official Neural Renderer plugin in UE5 that allows using ONNX models in post processing materials.
 For example those offered [here](https://github.com/onnx/models/tree/main/validated/vision/style_transfer/fast_neural_style).
 While giving a glimpse of future capabilities, this is currently an experimental feature that cannot be deployed in production (the packaging of your project will fail if you attempt to do so).
-Also, you'll have to train your model using an old version of PyTorch, then convert to ONNX, with potential incompatibility issues.
-While interesting, it is not a recommended alternative to the shaders provided by the plugin, as they provide a much higher levels of quality and performance.
+Also, you'll have to train your model using an old version of PyTorch, then convert it to ONNX, with potential incompatibility issues.
+While interesting, it is not a recommended alternative to the shaders provided by the plugin, as neural models for rendering provide worse visual quality and efficiency.

 ## Feedback form